Joshua Rosenthal, PsyD – Founder & Director

 We're Hiring for 2017!

-*Must attend the group interview on Sunday, Feb 12th 1-3pm or April 30th 11am-1pm, at the program location (805 Columbus Ave) in Manhattan.
+*Counselors must attend a group interview on Sunday, Feb 12th 1-3pm or April 30th 11am-1pm, at the program location (805 Columbus Ave) in Manhattan.
+We will not consider your application if you cannot attend in-person.

 *Counselors must attend full training 6/26 - 6/30, 9 AM-5 PM.